elibroftw/blog.elijahlopez.ca/content/posts/software-engineering-handbook/chapter-2.md

 date: 2025-03-05T15:50:15-05:00
 draft: true
 aliases: ["/posts/software-engineering-handbook/chapter-2"]
+summary: "This post, 'Chapter 2 - Introduction to Programming' of 'The Software Engineering Handbook,' discusses learning a first programming language, recommending Python for its ease of use while acknowledging the importance of learning multiple languages and statically typed languages later.
+It covers Python basics, essential data structures, using an IDE, and scripting with Python, Bash, and Powershell, including shebangs and running scripts.
+The chapter concludes with a scripting tutorial idea involving image processing."
 ---

 The purpose of learning how to program is to eventually gain enough skills to program something, or in other words, learn enough to create a _software project_.
 This chapter will focus on learning your first programming language, which will either click for you or not.